Snowflake-Labs/schemachange/README.md

 ## Change History Table

 snowchange records all applied changes scripts to the change history table.
-By default snowchange will attempt to log all activities to the `CHANGE_HISTORY.SNOWCHANGE.METADATA` table.
+By default snowchange will attempt to log all activities to the `METADATA.SNOWCHANGE.CHANGE_HISTORY` table.
 The name and location of the change history table can be overriden by using the `-c` (or `--change-history-table`) parameter.
 The value passed to the parameter can have a one, two, or three part name (e.g. "TABLE_NAME", or "SCHEMA_NAME.TABLE_NAME", or "DATABASE_NAME.SCHEMA_NAME.TABLE_NAME").
 This can be used to support multiple environments (dev, test, prod) or multiple subject areas within the same Snowflake account.
+By default snowchange will not try to create the change history table, and will fail if the table does not exist.

-Additionally, if the `--create-change-history-table` parameter is given, then snowchange attempt to create the database, schema, and table associated with the change history table.
+Additionally, if the `--create-change-history-table` parameter is given, then snowchange will attempt to create the schema and table associated with the change history table. snowchange will not attempt to create the database for the change history table, so that must be created ahead of time, even when using the `--create-change-history-table` parameter.

 The structure of the `CHANGE_HISTORY` table is as follows: